NitishAgrawal/Data/README.md

 ### APIServiceAsyncTask

-    APIServiceAsyncTask is a class you have to inherite it in your have to inherite this class and over right success and failer method and fill the perameters of constructor context, object of API request class which api you want to call and if you have post api then hashmet pf perameters.please check to example for better understanding.
+    APIServiceAsyncTask is a class you have to inherit this class and over right success and failer method and fill the perameters of constructor that is context, object of API request class which api you want to call and if you have post api then Hashmet of parameters.please check example for better understanding.